Achievable logoAchievable logo

 When an investor buys or sells an option contract, the trade settles one business day after the trade date (T - trade date + 1).
 During an equity option exercise, a stock transaction occurs.
 If you recall, stock transactions also have a settlement time of one business day (T+1).

-Holders must exercise their contracts before they expire.
-If you recall, standard options expire within nine months of their issuance.
-Options contracts reference the month they expire.
 For example, a Coca-Cola Inc. (ticker: KO) January stock option expires on the third Friday of January, technically at 11:59pm ET (10:59pm CT).
 The expiration date is typically referred to as “Expiration Friday.”

-In addition to options expiration, there are a few other times to be aware of.
-The options market closes at 4:00pm ET (3:00pm CT), the normal closing time for most stock markets (open from 9:30am - 4:00pm ET Monday through Friday).
-This time is also the trading cutoff for options on Expiration Friday.
-Although options cannot be traded after 4:00pm ET on the expiration date, option holders have until 5:30pm ET to contact their broker-dealer and request their contract be exercised.
+The options market closes at 4:00pm ET (3:00pm CT), which is the normal closing time for most stock markets (open from 9:30am - 4:00pm ET Monday through Friday).
+On Expiration Friday, 4:00pm ET is also the trading cutoff for options.

 Opening & closing transactions